U.S. Charges 7 Russian Intelligence Officers With Hacking 40 Sports And Doping Groups

 The Russians were interested in the Pittsburgh nuclear power company because it was supplying nuclear fuel to the Ukraine, according to the indictment.

-The U.S. announced the criminal charges on the same day Britain's National Cyber Security Center and the Dutch Defense ministry laid out new charges against the GRU, accusing the service of attacks with targets ranging from the U.S. election to the World Anti-Doping Agency and an international chemical weapons watchdog.
+The U.S. announced the criminal charges on the same day Britain's National Cyber Security Centre and the Dutch Defense Ministry laid out new charges against the GRU, accusing the service of attacks with targets ranging from the U.S. election to the World Anti-Doping Agency and an international chemical weapons watchdog.

 Russia's military intelligence agency, the GRU, used a trunkful of electronics to attack the Organization for the Prevention of Chemical Weapons in April, Dutch officials said on Thursday.

-Dutch authorities escorted four Russian intelligence officers out of the country hours after the car they had rented was found parked near the OPCW's building in The Hague, its trunk full of gear for hacking WiFi networks.
+Dutch authorities escorted four Russian intelligence officers out of the country hours after the car they had rented was found parked near the OPCW's building in The Hague, its trunk full of gear for hacking Wi-Fi networks.
 A large antenna was sitting on top of the equipment, which was on and running, using a battery that had been placed in the trunk.

-The four officers had entered the Netherlands on diplomatic passports, according to the Dutch defense ministry, which said the British intelligence service had worked with it to disrupt the operation.
+The four officers had entered the Netherlands on diplomatic passports, according to the Dutch Defense Ministry, which said the British intelligence service had worked with it to disrupt the operation.

 "This cyber operation against the OPCW is unacceptable," said Dutch Defense Minister Ank Bijleveld.
 "By revealing this Russian action, we have sent a clear message: Russia must stop this."